Pterify/FlexaCP/README.md

     ]
   },
   "whitelist": {
-    "note": "This allows only specific people to be able to login to the flexa dashboard.
+    "note": "This allows only specific people to be able to login to the Flexa dashboard.
 This does not affect your Panel.", "status": false,
     "users": [
       "User ID"